Memorial to the Murdered Jews of Europe: Eisenman design

-On 25 June 1999, a large majority of the Bundestag – 314 to 209, with 14 abstentions – decided in favor of Eisenman's plan, which was eventually modified by attaching a museum, or "place of information," designed by Berlin-based exhibition designer Dagmar von Wilcken.
+On 25 June 1999, a majority of the Bundestag – 314 to 209, with 14 abstentions – decided in favour of Eisenman's plan, which was eventually modified by attaching a museum, or "place of information," designed by Berlin-based exhibition designer Dagmar von Wilcken.
 Across the street from the northern boundary of the memorial is the new Embassy of the United States in Berlin, which opened 4 July 2008.
-For a while, issues over setback for U.S. embassy construction impacted the memorial.
+For a while, issues over setback for US embassy construction impacted the memorial.
 It also emerged in late 1999 that a small corner of the site was still owned by a municipal housing company, and the status of that piece of land had to be resolved before any progress on the construction could be made.

 In July 2001, the provocative slogan The Holocaust never happened appeared in newspaper advertisements and on billboards seeking donations of $2 million for the memorial.
 Under the slogan and a picture of a serene mountain lake and snow-capped mountain, a smaller type said: "There are still many people who make this claim.
 In 20 years there could be even more."